That's When: Critical reception

 Others were more reserved in their praise.
-Jackson Langford of MTV ranked "That's When" fifth of the six "From the Vault" tracks and praised Urban's presence on the track, but believed that the song "still falls just short of greatness" and that it would have been better with Swift's early southern twang.
+Jackson Langford of MTV ranked "That's When" fifth of the six "From the Vault" tracks and praised Urban's presence on the track, but believed that the song "still falls just short of greatness" and that he would have preferred it with Swift's early southern twang.
 The Observers writer Kitty Empire considered "That's When" one of the "mixed bag[s]" of the album's "From the Vault" tracks.
-Chris Willman of Variety wrote that while "it's lovely to hear [Swift and Urban] together", the song does not feel as immersive in comparison to the other songs that made it into the original album, and he dubbed the track and the chords as "a slightly more balladic version" of the fellow album track "You Belong with Me" (2009), which he deemed superior to it.
-In a similar sentiment, Jon Pareles of The New York Times commented that Swift left the song out of the album due to the chorus having a similar melody to "You Belong With Me", which he believed that it "perfectly" utilized.
+Chris Willman of Variety wrote that while "it's lovely to hear [Swift and Urban] together", the song does not feel as immersive in comparison to album's original tracks, dubbing it "a slightly more balladic" and inferior version of the fellow album track "You Belong with Me" (2009).
+In a similar sentiment from The New York Timess Jon Pareles, the chorus in "That's When" used a similar melody that he thought was "perfectly" utilized on "You Belong with Me", which led to him opining that the former was left out from Fearless due to that melodic similarity.

 Later reviews of "That's When" were featured in lists and rankings of Swift's discography.
 Rolling Stones Rob Sheffield and Vultures Nate Jones ranked it at 234 and 224, respectively, in worst-to-best lists of Swift's catalog.
 Billboard writers believed that the song was the ideal "country post-breakup duet" and thought Swift and Urban had "magnificent" harmonies with each other.
 Sheffield wrote that the song's theme of forgiving someone for breaking their heart without reason was in the style of her tracks "Afterglow" (2019) and "Back to December" (2010).
 Jake Viswanath of Bustle believed that "That's When" was an "immediate country ditty that proves Swift can come up with pop hooks in seconds".
 Annabel Gutterman from Time found it had "wistful and remorseful turns".
 Steffanee Wang of Nylon said that the song had a "pretty" instrumentation and a catchy hook and thought Swift's and Urban's vocals worked well with each other, but opined that it did not have "the deeper substance in the songwriting that we've come accustomed to".
 Josh Kurp from Uproxx felt that "That's When" was a "fine song that fails to leave much of an impression", while Jones believed that it was similar to "You Belong with Me" and that Urban added "a bit of country verisimilitude but not much interest".